LG Smart TVs Now Feature Auto Switching To Filmmaker Mode™ On Prime Video Content

 Oct 28, 2021, 18:22 ET

-Filmmaker Mode was created by the HUD Alliance, comprised of the world's leading consumer electronics manufacturers, film and television studios, content distributors and technology companies, seeking to ensure the best HUD viewing experiences.
+Filmmaker Mode was created by the UHD Alliance, comprised of the world's leading consumer electronics manufacturers, film and television studios, content distributors and technology companies, seeking to ensure the best UHD viewing experiences.
 First unveiled in 2019 and featured in LG TVs in 2020, Filmmaker Mode was designed to preserve the visual intent of the content creator, bringing the home viewing experience as close as possible to that of an actual theatrical release.

 While picture processing features such as motion smoothing and image sharpening are ideal for most forms of content including sports and TV shows, they can sometimes make feature films look a little too smooth and overly processed.
 Filmmaker Mode automatically turns off any picture processing settings that can make movies feel somewhat unnatural and cause them to display differently to how their directors would want while also maintaining the film's original aspect ratio, colors and frame rate for a more authentic experience.
-Combined with the deepest blacks, enhanced contrast and vibrant colors of Leg's advanced TVs, viewers will get to experience unparalleled depth and realism through Prime Video's vast selection of movies and series, including Amazon Originals such as The Marvelous Mrs. Mussel, The Boys, The Tomorrow War and the highly anticipated upcoming series The Wheel of Time premiering November 19.
-One-click access to the Prime Video app is provided by the hot key on Leg's Magic Remote.
+Combined with the deepest blacks, enhanced contrast and vibrant colors of LG's advanced TVs, viewers will get to experience unparalleled depth and realism through Prime Video's vast selection of movies and series, including Amazon Originals such as The Marvelous Mrs. Maisel, The Boys, The Tomorrow War and the highly anticipated upcoming series The Wheel of Time premiering November 19.
+One-click access to the Prime Video app is provided by the hot key on LG's Magic Remote.

-In addition to stellar picture quality, Leg's HUD TVs including its stunning OILED TVs lineup, boast a range of features that further enhance the cinematic viewing experience.
+In addition to stellar picture quality, LG's UHD TVs including its stunning OLED TVs lineup, boast a range of features that further enhance the cinematic viewing experience.
 Dolby Vision™ IQ intelligently adjusts picture settings based on content genre and ambient light conditions, resulting in optimal image quality for every film and every environment.
-For superior sound, Dolby Atoms® enables detailed spatial surround that helps sweep viewers up in whatever they're watching.
+For superior sound, Dolby Atmos® enables detailed spatial surround that helps sweep viewers up in whatever they're watching.

 2 Viewers have the option to confirm or decline Filmmaker Mode via a pop-up window.
 After confirmation, Filmmaker Mode can be manually turned off in the settings menu.